 1 teaspoon of salt

 What you got to do:

 The day before you want to eat it, soak the chickpeas in 1 tsp of baking soda (helps them soften) and cover with a few inches of water.
 Soak overnight…

 An hour or two before you actually want to eat it (you’ll see why down below), drain the chickpeas and rinse properly.
-Place chickpeas in a pan, add the other teaspoon of baking soda, and add 2 tablespoons of water.
+Place chickpeas in a pan, add the other teaspoon of baking soda, and add enough water to fully cover the chickpeas.
 Brink to the boil.
 There’ll be loads of scum – don’t worry.
 Reduce to a simmer and cook for about an hour – then they’ll be nice and tender and perfect.
 Drain all that scum off 🙂

 Now for the fun part – put the garlic, lemon, salt, tahini and cumin in a food processor and whizz.
 Whilst the machine is running, pour the cold water through the funnel.
 Blend until super smooth.
 Now add your drained chickpeas and blend until creamy and EPIC.